 ComScore

-We wouldn't trade anything for a day in the life of a Lumon Industries employee, but we would happily waste our hours watching them navigate tricky situations from their tiny cubicles on Severance.
+I wouldn't trade anything for a day in the life of a Lumon Industries employee, but I would happily waste my hours watching the team navigate tricky situations from their tiny cubicles on Severance.

-It's been over a year since we last caught up with the Innies and Outies—and yes, we're still obsessing over that mind-blowing season one finale.
-Fortunately, season two has already been confirmed.
-And though we'll have to wait a bit longer for new episodes, thanks to the ongoing writer's strike, we've figured out a way to fill our workplace thriller withdrawal: by watching binge-worthy shows like Severance.
+It's been over a year since I last caught up with the Innies and Outies—and yes, I'm still obsessing over that mind-blowing season one finale.
+Fortunately, season two has already been confirmed and, better yet, Apple TV+ has announced the release date.
+I've already marked my calendar for January 17, 2025, and I'm all caught up on key details like casting and the plot.
+For now, though, I'm filling my workplace thriller withdrawal by watching binge-worthy shows like Severance.
 (And obsessing over season two theories, of course.)

-From Mr. Robot to Dollhouse, keep reading for 14 shows that'll keep you occupied before season two.
+From Mr. Robot to Dollhouse, keep reading for 18 shows that'll keep you occupied ahead of season two.

 4 ‘Severance’ Season Finale Theories That Would (Kind Of) Explain Everything